-Report shows how New Zealand mosque shooter eluded detection
+Report finds lapses ahead of New Zealand mosque attack

+WELLINGTON, New Zealand (AP) — There were no clear signs that an attack last year on two New Zealand mosques was imminent, but police should have done a better job vetting the lone gunman when he applied for a gun license, and intelligence agencies should have focused more on threats such as white supremacism, according to a new report.

+Among 44 recommendations, the report released Tuesday says the government should establish a new national intelligence agency.

+The report details how the attacker, white supremacist Brenton Tarrant, was able to live a solitary, almost ghostlike existence by relying on an inheritance that was fast dwindling when he killed 51 Muslim worshippers in Christchurch.

+The Royal Commission of Inquiry report runs nearly 800 pages.
+It says that New Zealand’s intelligence agencies were far too focused on the threat posed by Islamic extremism at the expense of other threats including white supremacism.

-It concludes that despite the shortcomings of various agencies, there were no clear signs the attack was imminent — aside from the manifesto Tarrant sent out just eight minutes before he began shooting, which came too late for agencies to respond.
+It found that despite the shortcomings of various agencies, Tarrant hadn’t told anybody about his plans or left any clues — until he emailed out his manifesto just eight minutes before he began shooting, which came too late for agencies to respond.

-But the report does detail failings in the police system for vetting gun licenses, and says that New Zealand’s intelligence agencies were focused on the threat posed by Islamic extremism rather than white supremacists.

-Among 44 recommendations, the report says the government should establish a new national intelligence agency.

 New Zealand currently has one intelligence agency that focuses on domestic threats and one that focuses on international threats.
-Often those agencies are focused on immediate events like keeping visiting dignitaries safe.
-The report recommends establishing a new, well-financed intelligence and security agency that’s more strategic in nature and can focus on emerging threats and developing a counter-terrorism strategy.
+Often those agencies are focused on immediate events such as keeping visiting dignitaries safe.
+The report recommends establishing a new, well-financed agency that’s more strategic in nature and can focus on developing a counter-terrorism strategy.

-New Zealand Prime Minister Jacinda Ardern said the government has agreed to implement all of the recommendations and apologized for agency shortcomings.
+New Zealand’s liberal prime minister, Jacinda Ardern, said the government has agreed to implement all of the recommendations and apologized for agency shortcomings.
+Immediately after the attacks, Ardern helped push through new laws banning the deadliest types of semiautomatic weapons.

+But conservative opposition leader Judith Collins said the report’s recommendations need to be scrutinized and the nation must tread carefully to safeguard rights and liberties.

+Abdigani Ali, a spokesperson for the Muslim Association of Canterbury, told reporters in Christchurch that his community should have been kept safe.

+“The report shows that institutional prejudice and unconscious bias exists in the government agencies and needs to change,” he said.

-Tarrant, who is Australian, was sentenced in August to life in prison without the possibility of parole after pleading guilty to 92 counts of terrorism, murder and attempted murder.
+The 30-year-old gunman, who is Australian, was sentenced in August to life in prison without the possibility of parole after pleading guilty to 92 counts of terrorism, murder and attempted murder.

-The report details the extensive world travels of Tarrant but also shows he had almost no meaningful interactions with people in New Zealand because he was introverted and didn’t work.
+The report details his extensive world travels but also shows he had almost no meaningful interactions with people in New Zealand because he was introverted and didn’t work.

-As a child, Tarrant had unsupervised access to the internet and became interested in video games from the age of six or seven, the report says.
+As a child, Tarrant had unsupervised access to the internet and became interested in video games from the age of 6 or 7, the report says.
 He began expressing racist ideas from a young age and told his mother he started using the 4chan internet forum from age 14.

 He put on a lot of weight as a teenager before starting to exercise compulsively at gyms and going on a diet, losing about 50 kilograms (110 pounds).
-His father Rodney was diagnosed with lung cancer caused by exposure to asbestos and in 2010 killed himself at home, leaving an inheritance of 457,000 Australian dollars ($339,000) to Tarrant.
+His father, Rodney, was diagnosed with lung cancer caused by exposure to asbestos and in 2010 killed himself at home, leaving an inheritance of 457,000 Australian dollars ($339,000) to Tarrant.

 The gunman worked for about three years as a personal trainer at a gym in the Australian town of Grafton, but stopped working after an injury and then used his inheritance to live and travel.
-He visited dozens of countries around the world, including India, China, Russia, North Korea, and many countries in Africa and Europe.
+He visited dozens of countries around the world, including India, China, Russia, North Korea and many countries in Africa and Europe.

 He moved to New Zealand in 2017 and focused on planning for his attack.
 The report said he only had superficial interactions with people at a gym and the rifle club where he practiced rapid-fire shooting.
 Yet when needed, Tarrant could present himself to others in a way that didn’t arouse suspicion.